saqib-github/saqib-github/README.md

 - 👋 Hi, I’m @saqib-github
-- 👀 I’m interested in developing interative applications.
+- 👀 I’m interested in developing interactive applications.
-- 🌱 I’m currently learning VueJs
+- 🌱 I’m currently working on VueJs and Nodejs.
-- 💞️ I’m looking to collaborate on some complex project.
+- 💞️ I’m looking to collaborate on some complex projects.
+If you need any help then please you can contact me.
 - 📫 How to reach me at rsaqib2034@gmail.com

 <!---
-saqib-github/saqib-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Saqib-GitHub/Saqib-GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->